JamesMartin1998/lets-pick/README.md

 - The active page's nav link appears yellow to indicate to the user which page they are currently viewing.
 - Allows the user to navigate between pages on the website.
 - On smaller screens, a hamburger icon appears and opens a dropdown menu when clicked, displaying all of the navbar links.
 This provides a better user experience as the navbar doesn't have to take up unnecessary space and it maximises the space for other content.
-- On smaller screens, the navbar automatically closes after clicking a nav link or clicking off of the nav bar to provide a better users experience.
+- On smaller screens, the navbar automatically closes after clicking a nav link or clicking off of the nav bar to provide a better user experience.
 - Conditional rendering is used to display different nav links to users that are logged in and logged out.
 This limits users to being able to only use site functionality relevant to their log in status.
 - Users are able to see their log in state in the navbar.
 - Created using Bootstrap for a simple, responsive design.